Affiliate links on Android Authority may earn us a commission. Learn more.

 What you’ll need

-Health Sync gives users a one-week trial, after which you can either subscribe to the app or drop a one-time payment for a permanent license.
+Unlike Health Connect, Health Sync gives users a one-week trial, after which you can either subscribe to the app or drop a one-time payment for a permanent license.
 Nevertheless, the trial period is long enough to provide an adequate experience of the app.

 After installation, open Health Sync and follow the steps below to sync your Fitbit data with Google Fit.

 - The first screen should feature a box detailing the First Usage Actions.
-Tap Ok.
+Tap OK.

 - You can now select your base sync source.
 This is the source app you wish to sync with another app.
 In this case, tap Fitbit.

 - You’ll now see a new screen allowing you to choose a destination app.
 Tap Google Fit.
-Once selected, tap Ok.
+Once selected, tap OK.

 - Next, you’ll have to give the app and declaration of consent to sync the two services.
 Tap on the Declaration of Consent and read the document.
-If you agree, tap Ok.
+If you agree, tap OK.

 - The app will ask for any additional permissions it may need.
 If you’re okay with this, follow the prompts.

-Alternative solution: FitToFit
+Alternative #2: FitToFit

 FitToFit also breaks down the data discrepancies between Fitbit and Google Fit.
 Users can also disable auto-sync if need be or limit transfers to Wi-Fi.